-To change the computer's sampling frequency or the number of output channels, you must first shut down the DAW that is using the mLAN driver.
+To change the computer's sampling frequency or the number of output channels, you must first shut down the DAW or audio sequencer that is using the mLAN driver.

 - 1. Shut down the DAW or audio sequencer. - 2.
-If you were using mLAN Graphic Patchbay as a plug-in for the host application, re-start mLAN Graphic Patchbay as a stand-alone application (page 6). - 3.
-In the Node Information window, edit the sampling frequency and/or the number of output channels as necessary (page 18). - 4.
+If you were using mLAN Graphic Patchbay as a plug-in for the host application, restart mLAN Graphic Patchbay as a stand-alone application (page 6). - 3.
+In the Node Information window, edit the sampling frequency and/or the number of output channels as necessary (page 19). - 4.
 Restart the DAW or audio sequencer.